danageis/SMU-MSDS6306-CaseStudy2/README.md

 File | Description
 ---|---------
-`SMU-MSDS6306-CaseStudy1-201802-WORK-FILE.R` | File with preliminary code before applied to the RMarkdown
+`.R` | File with preliminary code before applied to the RMarkdown

 ## Data

 File | Description
 ---|---------
-`Beers.csv` | Data file with information about Beers `Breweries.csv` | Data file with information about Breweries and products
+`CaseStudy2-data.csv` | Data file with information about Beers